 - Salt: We always need at least a pinch of salt in any cake batter to balance the flavors

 - Spices: For this carrot cake I recommend a combination of cinnamon, nutmeg, ginger, and cloves, or simply use pumpkin spice.
-I have a DYI pumpkin spice recipe in here.
+Check my DYI pumpkin spice recipe.
 Feel free to use any spice you prefer.

 - Carrot: Carrot will give further moistness to the cake, I recommend peeling carrots then shredding them fresh.
 It is a juicy, moist, wonderful addition to the cake

 - Orange zest (optional): Goes super well with carrot and brown sugar and gives a beautiful extra fragrance to the cake.
 Make sure you grate only the yellow part of the orange zest as the white part can be sour

 - Nut (optional): Use either walnuts or pecans and it is a good idea to toast them first in the oven for a few minutes.
 Toasting nuts enhances their flavors.
 Tip.: worth chopping pecan or walnut into smaller pieces

 Exact ingredient quantities can be found in the RECIPE CARD, at the bottom of this page.

 For the cream cheese mousse